brunoluiz/brunoluiz.github.io/content/blog/2017/aug/joi-validate-input-and-define-databases-in-javascript/index.md

 ---
-title: "Joi: validate input and define databases in JavaScript"
+title: 'Joi: validate input and define databases in JavaScript'
-date: "2017-08-30T19:44:37.121Z"
+date: '2017-08-30T19:44:37.121Z'
 cover: header.jpeg
+summary: 'As the saying goes: never trust user input.
+People coming from PHP and Java have many validation libraries available.
+But what about JavaScript?
+There are some options, but none seems more interesting than Joi.'
 ---

 ![Photo by Rayi Christian Wicaksono](header.jpeg)

-As the saying goes: *never trust user input*.
+As the saying goes: _never trust user input_.
 People coming from PHP and Java have many validation libraries available.
 But what about JavaScript?
 There are some options, but none seems more interesting than Joi.

 [Joi](https://github.com/hapijs/joi) is maintained by [Hapi.js project](https://hapijs.com/).
 Even though hapi.js is a web framework by itself, Joi is independent and can be used in any type of node project.
 This is great for people using express or restify, for example.